awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  Join queries with large tables typically involve data\-intensive operations that benefit from the parallel query optimization\.
 The comparisons of column values between multiple tables \(that is, the join predicates themselves\) currently aren't parallelized\.
 However, parallel query can push down some of the internal processing for other join phases, such as constructing the Bloom filter during a hash join\.
 Parallel query can apply to join queries even without a `WHERE` clause\.
 Therefore, a join query is an exception to the rule that a `WHERE` clause is required to use parallel query\.

  Each phase of join processing is evaluated to check if it is eligible for parallel query\.
-If more than one phase can use parallel query, these phases are executed in sequence\.
+If more than one phase can use parallel query, these phases are performed in sequence\.
 Thus, each join query counts as a single parallel query session in terms of concurrency limits\.

  For example, when a join query includes `WHERE` predicates to filter the rows from one of the joined tables, that filtering option can use parallel query\.
 As another example, suppose that a join query uses the hash join mechanism, for example to join a big table with a small table\.
 In this case, the table scan to produce the Bloom filter data structure might be able to use parallel query\.